vbaconnet-ledger/developer-portal/_docs/nano-app/memory-alignment.md

 }
 ```

-The same reasoning applies to pointing on structures:
+The same reasoning applies when pointing on structures:

 ``` c
 // Same example as within the previous paragraph, being ordered